Employee Assistance Service (EASE)

 Whether you are an expectant parent or have children well into their teens, you will receive personalized consultation and assistance in locating child care services with the help of a child care specialist.

-The child care specialist can offer information on how to evaluate the quality of child care programs or providers, consultation and education on child development and parenting issues, written information and practical tools such as booklets, checklists and guides.
+The child care specialist can offer information on how to evaluate the quality of child care programs or providers, consultation and education on child development and parenting issues, and written information and practical tools such as booklets, checklists and guides.
 Referrals to community and nationwide services include:

 To use the Child Care Service, simply call 216-241-3273 or 1-800-521-3273.